eclipse-thingweb/dart_wot/README.md

 ## Features

-You can fetch and consume Thing Descriptions, and read and write properties as well as invoking actions offered by a Thing.
+You can consume Thing Descriptions and interact with a Thing based on its exposed Properties, Actions, and Events.
+Discovery support is currently limited to the "direct" method (i. e. fecthing a TD using a single URL).
-Both exposing and discovering Things is not yet supported but will be added in future versions.
+Exposing Things is not yet supported but will be added in future versions.

+Using the Protocol Interfaces in the `core` package, you can add support for additional protocols in your own application or library.
+The main requirement for this to work is the existence of a URI scheme for the given protocol.

 ## Getting started